Loans Mortgages

 In this scenario, the seller takes on the role of financier, extending you enough credit to purchase the home.
 In most cases, you will sign a promissory note to the seller detailing the interest rate, repayment schedule, and what happens if you default on your loan.
 Then, you pay back the loan over time as you would with a traditional lender.

-Typically, the idea is that in a few years, when the home has gained enough in value or your financial situation has improved, you can refinance with a traditional lender.
+Typically, the idea is that in a few years, when the home has gained enough in value or your financial situation has improved, you can refinance your mortgage with a traditional lender.
 Because you may be paying higher interest than you would with a traditional mortgage, refinancing is often a good idea.

 Home equity loan or line of credit